biapy.data.post_processing.post_processing

 Parameters:

-• coords (List of 3 ints) – Coordinates of all detected points.
+• coords (List of list of 3 ints) – Coordinates of all detected points.

 • data_filename (str) – Path to load the image paired with seeds.

-• first_dilation (str) – Each class seed’s dilation before watershed.
+• first_dilation (List of float) – Seed dilation before watershed.

 • ndim (int, optional) – Number of dimensions.
 E.g. for 2D set it to 2 and for 3D to 3.